Home » Cast Iron » Cast Iron Tri Tip Roast

 Because of its shape, the muscles run in different directions, it is easiest to slice the two pieces apart and then slice those against the grain like in the photo above.
 Slice into 1/4 inch slices and serve while still warm!

-Cast Iron Tri Tip Recipe
+Cast Iron Salmon

 If you are looking for other Family Friendly meals or desserts follow along with me on YouTube or Facebook where I share simple recipes to help you with Feeding Your Fam!
 Make sure to subscribe so you will be notified when a new recipe is shared.